 - electric beaters

-- 1½ tbsp ground flaxseed, mixed with 4 tbsp water and set aside for 15 minutes until gloopy
+- 1½ tablespoon ground flaxseed, mixed with 4 tablespoon water and set aside for 15 minutes until gloopy

 - ¼ cup melted coconut oil

 - 2 medium ripe bananas, peeled and mashed with your hands until smooth and lump-free

 - 1¼ cups almond or coconut milk (unsweetened)

 - 1¼ cups almond flour (or other nut flour)

 - ½ cup brown rice flour